wim82/Backend-MeetingRoom/README.md

 Due to time constraints, this app is still quite buggy and contains some really ugly code.
 We (are/were) beginners.
 Explore at your own risk! :-)

-Made by wimmaesschalck@gmail.com and Katrien D.
+Made by wimmaesschalck@gmail.com and demey.katrien@gmail.com